Short Answer (quick read).

 A Virtual Private Server

 Are you going to run an online store?
 Do you have many images or videos on a web site that require a lot of memory?
 Are you making a heavy application?
-This requires more memory and computing power.
+This requires more memory, computing power and web space.
 Shared hosting is not enough in that case.
-With a VPS there’s more storage space and more computing power.
+With a VPS there’s more RAM, storage space and more processing power.
 This also allows you to easily host multiple sites on one VPS.
-Depending on your plans, you can opt for a VPS with more storage capacity.
+Depending on your plans, you can opt for a machine with more storage capacity.

 Do you want a fast site?
 Then a VPS is the best choice.
 Thanks to the SSD storage, any site will be faster than with shared hosting.
 Good for visitors and therefore also good for you and it’s better for site rankings in the search engines.